Skip to content

 shadcn/ui Configuration#

-The [jac-shadcn] section configures the shadcn/ui component system.
-This controls the visual style, color theme, font, and border radius used by shadcn components in your project.
+The [jac-shadcn] section configures the shadcn/ui component system, provided by the jac-super plugin.
+It controls the visual style, color theme, font, and border radius used by shadcn components in your project.
+Everything is resolved offline from data bundled with jac-super:

 [jac-shadcn]